Ben Olsen: Professional career

-International goals

 Retirement

 United announced Olsen's retirement from professional competition on October 24, 2009.
 Only three days earlier Olsen stated in an online chat hosted by The Washington Post that he was committed to playing another year.
 At the time of his retirement Olsen ranked second in games played, minutes played, game-winning goals, third in assists and shots on goal for United.

 His retirement prompted numerous expressions of appreciation.
 On the same day he announced his retirement the Washington Wizards saluted Olsen at the end of the third quarter.
 In his honor the Wizards announced $14 tickets to a game against the Philadelphia 76ers, which reflected Olsen's jersey number for United.